myConsciousness/myConsciousness/README.md

 > Shinya Kato 🤯 @shinyakato.dev 2023-09-21T05:40:23.556Z
 >
 > Thank you, I'm guessing from this error that the app password format is correct, but something is happening during the login process.
 We'll check it out!

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-09-21T05:31:21.543Z
->
-> Thanks!
-Was the error message due to the app password format?
-Or was it simply a failed login?

-If the latter, it could be a temporary communication failure or server error

----
 <!-- MY-BSKY_TIMELINE:END -->